When isometry and equivalence for skew constacyclic codes coincide: Introduction

-We then leverage this to prove in Corollary~\ref{C:onlyweightone} that if $\Sone{b}$ is proper nonassociative, then in fact there are no nonzero monomial homomorphisms $G:\Sf \to \Sone{b}$ of degree other than one.
-Thus $(\de,\sigma)$-isometry and $(\de,\sigma)$-equivalence as introduced in \cite{OuazzouNajmeddineAydin2025} coincide for classes of skew constacyclic codes that are associated with proper nonassociative Petit algebras.
+We then leverage this to prove in Corollary~\ref{C:onlyweightone} that if $\mathbb{S}_{t^\de-b}$ is proper nonassociative, then in fact there are no nonzero monomial homomorphisms $G:\mathbb{S}_{f}\to \mathbb{S}_{t^\de-b} $ of degree other than one.
+Thus $(\de,\sigma)$-isometry and $(\de,\sigma)$-equivalence as introduced in \cite{OuazzouNajmeddineAydin2025} coincide for classes of skew constacyclic codes that are arise from proper nonassociative Petit ambient rings.

 We then explain how our results lead to the failure of \cite[Theorem 4]{OuazzouNajmeddineAydin2025} in Section~\ref{S:applications}, providing explicit counterexamples.
-We also recalculate the number of $(\de,\sigma)$-equivalence classes of $\Kone{a}$, for $\field$ a finite field, in Theorem~\ref{c:Ouazzoufinite}.
+We also recalculate the number of $(\de,\sigma)$-equivalence classes of skew constacyclic codes with ambient algebras $\Konenew{a}$, for $\field$ a finite field, in Theorem~\ref{c:Ouazzoufinite}.

-Moreover, in Section~\ref{S:applications} we go one to define more general notions of equivalence and isometry that perfectly capture the set of isomorphisms that will preserve Hamming distance.
+In Section~\ref{S:applications} we go one to define more general notions of equivalence and isometry that perfectly capture the set of isomorphisms that will preserve Hamming distance.
 This offers a tighter classification of equivalence and isometry classes of codes (see Definition~\ref{D:isometric}).
-The advantage of this perspective is clearly demonstrated in Example \ref{e:important}).
-For associative algebras, a variation of \cite[Theorem 4]{OuazzouNajmeddineAydin2025} can be proved (Theorem \ref{t:Ouazzou}).
-In particular, the existence of a monomial isomorphism of degree $k>1$ in the associative case gives rise to monomial isomorphisms of degree one with another algebra.
+The advantage of this perspective is clearly demonstrated in Example \ref{e:important}.
+For associative algebras, we can prove a variation of \cite[Theorem 4]{OuazzouNajmeddineAydin2025} (Theorem \ref{t:Ouazzou}).
+In particular, the existence of a monomial isomorphism of degree $k>1$ between $\mathbb{S}_{t^\de-a}$ and $\mathbb{S}_{t^\de-b}$ in the associative case gives rise to monomial isomorphisms of degree one from $\mathbb{S}_{t^\de-a}$ to $\mathbb{S}_{t^\de-b^k}$.

-Section~\ref{S:nonmonomial} addresses our second motivation for this work which is to eventually extend our parametrization of proper nonassociative Petit division algebras of small dimension that covered the case that $\de=\os$ is prime and $f(t)=t^{\de}-a$ \cite{NevinsPumpluen2025}.
-To extend these results to any $\de$ and $\os$ we need to understand all possible isomorphisms between two division algebras $\Kone{a}$ and $\Kone{b}$, not only the monomial ones.

-These division algebras are in one one correspondence with maximum rank distance codes.
+Section~\ref{S:nonmonomial} addresses our second motivation for this work which is to eventually extend our parametrization of proper nonassociative Petit division algebras begun in \cite{NevinsPumpluen2025}.
+In that paper, we solved the case that $\de=\os$ is prime and $f(t)=t^{\de}-a$.
+These division algebras, in turn, are in one one correspondence with \emph{maximum rank distance codes}.
 Any parametrization will thus yield parametrizations of the corresponding codes.
 For $\de=\os$, the division algebras $\Kone{a}$ have just been used in a variation of Learning with Errors, a lattice based approach to postquantum cryptography \cite{MendelsohnLing2025}.